Atenolol-chlorthalidone Coupons & Discount Card – Guaranteed Prices from $14.82

 Atenolol is a medication that belongs to a class of drugs known as beta-blockers, which are primarily used to treat high blood pressure and heart-related conditions.
 Atenolol Chlorthalidone, on the other hand, is a combination medication that includes both atenolol and chlorthalidone.
 Chlorthalidone is a diuretic, or "water pill," that helps reduce fluid retention and also lowers blood pressure.
 The combination of these two medications is used to enhance the blood pressure-lowering effect by addressing different mechanisms.

-What is the most common side effect of chlorthalidone?
+What are the benefits of chlorthalidone?

 Does atenolol chlorthalidone cause weight gain?